 A: If you have a particular substance that you would like to see included in WISER, please let us know.
-An important substance may not have been included because of oversight, limited device memory, or because it was not in the HSDB, our underlying source.
+An important substance may not have been included because of oversight, limited device memory, or because it was not in PubChem, our underlying source.
 However, if a substance is of important to you, we will make every effort to include it in the next update of the data set.
 We are especially interested in including substances that are used in training and simulations, so please let us know about them.

-A: For Windows, iOS, Android, and BlackBerry platforms, WISER is available only through download from the Internet.
+A: For Windows, iOS, and Android, WISER is available only through download from the Internet.
 Please go to the Download page.
 If you are unable to download and would like a CD, please see this topic on our technical support page for details on obtaining one.

 A web-based version of WISER, WebWISER, is also available, and will work with most web browsers, including those on many mobile devices.